 Act As Digestives

-Avocados are rich in fiber.
-They add bulk to the stools and smoothen the passage of food through intestines.
-Avocados are also responsible for secretion of digestive juices so make the digestive proves efficient.
-They are specifically beneficial for patients suffering from diarrhea or constipation.
+Avocados are rich in fibre.
+They add bulk to the stools and smoothen the passage of food through the intestines.
+Avocados are also responsible for the secretion of digestive juices so make the digestive proves efficient.
+They are specifically beneficial for patients suffering from diarrhoea or constipation.

 Avocados can reduce liver damage as they help tone up and protect the liver.
 The organic compounds in avocados help with reducing damage to the liver through Hepatitis C.

-Avocados are rich in Zeaxanthin and Lutein, carotenoids that protect the eyes against various diseases like macular degeneration, cataracts, and others.
+Avocados are rich in Zeaxanthin and Lutein, carotenoids that protect the eyes against various diseases like macular degeneration, cataracts and others.
 The free radicals present in the environment are responsible for causing eye damage.
-The anti-oxidative properties of these carotenoids neutralize their harmful effects.
+The anti-oxidative properties of these carotenoids neutralise their harmful effects.

-Avocados are high in fat and fiber but low in carb content.
+Avocados are high in fat and fibre but low in carb content.
 The fat content tends to scare off many people but the point is that this is good fat-the one that reduces cholesterol levels in the body.
 Having avocados in moderation is good for the body and coupled with a regular exercise regime it provides very beneficial.